 Middle School Play

-Students in Grades 6 and 7 enjoy the benefits of weekly Drama classes where they begin to develop their Drama skills while learning to work together.
+Students in Grades 6 - 8 enjoy the benefits of weekly Drama classes where they begin to develop their Drama skills while learning to work together.
 Topics across the two years include Mime, Improvisation, and Eastern Theatre.
 As part of their experience, students create their own stories and work with actual scripts, as well as designing costumes and sets.
 Each unit ends with in-class performances to showcase the results.